 First, DO NOT discuss any aspect of the crash, including who might be at fault, with the driver, and DO NOT attempt to negotiate with the driver.
 From the moment of impact, the driver’s insurance company becomes your adversary, and anything you say about the crash from that moment forward will be evaluated by the driver’s insurance company for its potential as evidence against you.
 Even if it seems obvious to you that the driver is at fault, the driver’s insurance company will attempt to turn your words and actions against you if it can.
 The claims adjuster’s job is to minimize the amount they pay out on claims.
 Their job is NOT about being fair to you.

 That said, it is okay to speak to law enforcement officers who arrive at the scene and to make sure you’re your version of the events is documented in the official paperwork—the officer’s report.
 So, if a law enforcement officer is on the scene asking questions about the crash, make sure you give the officer your account of what happened, along with providing your name and address.
-Make sure that you stick only to the facts during this exchange so that you don’t accidentally indicate you were at fault.
-For example, saying things like “I should have looked more carefully” might come back to haunt you later.

 Try to remember everything the driver says; drivers will often apologize for causing the accident immediately after the crash, only to later deny that they admitted fault.
 Some drivers will not only deny causing the crash, they will even deny that they were there.
-Note the color, make, model, and license plate number of the driver’s vehicle.
-Get this immediately, before the driver can have time to think about leaving the scene.

 DO NOT let the driver leave the scene without providing you with his or her driver’s license and proof of insurance.
 Insist on seeing the actual driver’s license and proof of insurance.
 Do not let the driver of the car that hit you talk you out of calling the police and making the report.
 Even if the accident seems minor, problems might arise later and you want to make sure you did everything correctly from the start.